fordfishman/git-version-control/session-1.md

 Tap the <kbd>&#8595;</kbd> key to get to a new line.
 Type whatever your heart desires ("Hello World!" is a classic).
 To save or "write" your changes, press <kbd>Ctrl</kbd>+<kbd>O</kbd>, and then hit <kbd>Return</kbd>.
 Press <kbd>Ctrl</kbd>+<kbd>X</kbd> to exit `nano`.

+Note: use <kbd>Ctrl</kbd> regardless of your OS.

 <br>

 ![nano blank](img/nano2.png)

 <br>

-Now that you've made a change, you can check the status of the repository.
+Now that you've made a change, you can check the status of the repository with `git status`.

 ```bash
 $ git status